cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 ---
 title: "Running a Node, API, and CLI"
 order: 2
-description: Interacting with a Cosmos SDK chain through SimApp
+description: Interacting with a Cosmos SDK chain through simapp
 tag: deep-dive
 ---